Optimal Single-Shot Decoding of Quantum Codes: Decoding

 \subsection{Degenerate Maximum A Posteriori Decoding}

-In the quantum setting, error operators that differ by a stabilizer are indistinguishable from each other, i.e., they lead to the same quantum state.
+In the quantum setting, two error vectors $\bm{e}$ and $\tilde{\bm{e}}$ are said to be degenerate if their modulo-2 sum $\bm{e}+\tilde{\bm{e}}$ is a stabilizer, that is, if it belongs to the row span of $\bm{H}$.
+Degenerate errors are indistinguishable from each other and lead to the same quantum state (see \cite{PouInter} for a detailed discussion on degeneracy).
 Thus, it is possible to group the error operators into cosets $\mathcal{E}$, which can be thought of as equivalence classes.
 All errors in a coset $\mathcal{E}$ can be corrected by the same recovery operator.
-The task of a degenerate decoder is to identify the right coset and to apply the respective correction on the corrupted state.
+The task of a degenerate decoder is to identify the right coset and apply the respective correction to the corrupted state.
+As in \cite{PouInter}, the decoder aims to find the coset that minimizes the probability of error given the syndrome, extending the optimal decoding rule, e.g. \ac{MAP}, to the quantum scenario.

 Hence, a degenerate \ac{MAP} decoder computes the most probable coset given the noisy syndrome observation $\tilde{\bm{z}} $ as

 Elaborating on $\Pr(\Tilde{\bm{z}} |\mathcal{E})$ we obtain